sftcd/tinfoil/README.md

 anywhere on the Internet, so long as it has access to the key-leaking API.
-If some local government coerced some local popular web site into implementing this scheme so that the local government has access to the content of any TLS session with that web site, then anyone sane would consider that a wiretap on the web site.
+If some local government coerced some local popular web site into implementing this scheme so that the local government has access to the content of any TLS session with that web site, then I think it'd be insane to not consider that a wiretap on the web site in question.

 However, we can also easily see how the 2804 definitions are still met, even taking a lawyerly approach...